Let’s explore how to come up with great comic book ideas — with insights and tips from the experts

 Have you ever dreamed of writing an incredible comic book but don’t know where to start?
 You’re not alone.
 As comic book lovers, we would love to know the secret to coming up with legendary comic book ideas and how to flesh them out to make them unforgettable.
 If it were easy, we’d all do it — it’s a fine art, requiring attention to detail and artistic flair.

-Ideas for comic book stories are everywhere and all around us.
+The good news is, if you’re eager to create the next great comic book, it’s not an impossible feat.
+In fact, ideas for comic book stories are everywhere and all around us — you just need to bring them to life.
 An idea for a comic book can come from anything.
 It can be simple or it can be complex.
-What matters most is to pick the right idea.
-This means the idea that is right for the creator and for the audience.
-Choosing the right comic book story ideas can be an art form.
-Anyone can make a story out of the simplest pieces, and often those stories will be quite good.
-What matters is that the story is interesting and that it is presented in an interesting way.
+What matters most is to pick the right idea — one that is right for the creator and the audience.
+What matters is that the story is interesting and presented in a captivating way.

-The first choice facing any writer of comics books is that of the genre.
+One of the most important decisions facing any writer of comic books is that of the genre.
 The choice of the plot will generally place the work within a particular genre, and once inside that genre, further creative decisions will be viewed within the rules of that genre.

 Andy Schmidt, Founder & Instructor Comics Experience

 "Developing characters from a macro standpoint is fairly simple.
 You just need to understand the basic and essential elements.
 Everything beyond that starts to fall into place fairly easily.
 Those elements are rather simple, too.
 The first thing your character needs is a GOAL.
 They must be trying to achieve something.
 It can be big or small, but it has to be something I can understand clearly.
 Often, simpler is better.
 Indiana Jones wants to acquire the ark of the covenant.
 That's his goal.
 It's motivated by his love of history and archaeology—not by the government asking him to go get it.
 But that motivation exists to justify the goal.
 His traits, what make him really interesting, is his methodology which is unconventional even by the standards of the 1930s.